hsh2001/apple-dark-mode/README.en.md

 #### JavaScript
-In JavaScript, after referencing the media query of the CSS, you check out whether or not the device of users is supporting the `prefers-color-cheme` media query, determining compatibility of the device
+In JavaScript, after referencing the media query of CSS, you check out whether or not the device of users is supporting the `prefers-color-cheme` media query, determining compatibility of the device.

 ```javascript
 const darkModeMeidaQuery = window.matchMedia('(prefers-color-scheme: dark)');